How do I get the Bureau of Workers’ Compensation to Cover Treatment Related to My Work Place Accident?

 If the BWC denies the treatment request the injured worker then has the ability to appeal that decision thereby entitling them to a hearing before the Industrial Commission of Ohio to argue that the treatment should be covered.
 At these hearings the injured worker is given the opportunity to show that the treatment at issue is medically necessary for an allowed condition in their claim.
 It is important to note that the most crucial point of analysis in determining whether treatment should be covered is whether that treatment is needed for conditions that have been recognized to be the result of an individual’s work place accident.
 If the treatment is directed towards some non-allowed condition it will likely remain denied.

-If you are having trouble getting treatment related to allowed conditions in your claim approved don’t hesitate to contact the Bainbridge Firm.
+If you are having trouble getting treatment related to allowed conditions in your claim approved don’t hesitate to contact the Workers’ Compensation Attorneys at the Bainbridge Firm.
 We will take all the necessary steps to get treatment covered by the Ohio Bureau of Workers’ Compensation.

 - Social Security and Disability Compensation